 Stock parts in their appropriate locations, paying attention to proper component alignment.
-For 14 pin PIC, solder the 14 pin socket in place; for 8 pin PIC solder in the 8 pin socket aligned with pin 1 (note: for 8 pin PIC only RB0-RB5 (same as GP0-GP5 pins on Rapid8 PCB) pins are active to the proto area).
 Solder components to the PCB with a low wattage soldering iron.
 Lastly, trim off excess leads and clean off flux residue (if required) with an appropriate solvent.

 Construct your own circuitry in the open prototyping area.
 Microcontroller pins are accessed through the labeled strip of pins at the top of the proto area; I/O components are accessed through the labeled pins at the bottom.
 5V and GND for your circuit is available on both left and right sides of the proto area in labeled strips.